Belly Button Piercing Bleeding

 What Can You Do to Help it Heal?

 It can take a while for your piercing to heal as the navel area is quite sensitive.
 However, by looking after it correctly, you can speed up this process a little.

-You should clean the area regularly by using a saline solution of water with a little salt, making sure that you avoid touching the piercing.
+You should clean the area regularly by using a saline solution of water with a little salt, making sure you avoid touching the piercing.
 You should avoid taking a bath while the piercing is healing, instead opting for short showers.
 Make sure any water that comes into contact with the wound isn’t too hot as this could irritate the wound and delay healing.

 Your clothes should be loose-fitting so as not to touch your piercing as this may pull off a scab or tug at your sensitive piercing.
-If you’re worried about catching it, you can buy and apply a vented eye patch that can be used to cover it so that your clothes don’t rub on it.
-You should also make sure that you wash your hands when touching the piercing and that your bedsheets are kept clean to prevent the spread of bacteria to the wound.
+If you’re worried about catching it, you can buy and apply a vented eye patch that can be used to cover it so your clothes don’t rub against the area.
+You should also make sure that you always wash your hands before touching the piercing and that your bedsheets are kept clean to prevent the spread of bacteria to the wound.

-The piercing will bleed for a short while following the procedure but this is normal and nothing to worry about.
-It should stop bleeding after a few days but in some cases it can continue for a few weeks.
-If the piercing begins to bleed excessively or begins to bleed again after a few weeks, you should contact your piercer and they will be able to advise you.
+Belly button piercings will nearly always bleed for a short while following the procedure but this is normal and nothing to worry about.
+The initial bleeding should stop within a few days but in some cases can continue for a few weeks.
+If the piercing begins to bleed excessively or begins to bleed again after a few weeks, you should contact your piercer or a medical professional.